 Incidence and prevalence: Deep-vein thrombosis and pulmonary emboli are common and often "silent" and thus go undiagnosed or are only picked up at autopsy.
-Therefore their incidence and prevalence are often underestimated.
-It is thought the annual incidence of DVT is 80 cases per 100,000 with a prevalence of lower limb DVT of 1 case per 1000 population.
+Therefore, the incidence and prevalence are often underestimated.
+It is thought the annual incidence of DVT is 80 cases per 100,000, with a prevalence of lower limb DVT of 1 case per 1000 population.
 Annually in the United States, more than 200,000 people develop venous thrombosis; of those, 50,000 cases are complicated by pulmonary embolism.

-Gender: There is no consensus about whether there is a sexual bias in the incidence of DVT.
+Gender: There is no consensus about whether there is a sex bias in the incidence of DVT.

-Ethnicity: There is evidence from the USA that there is an increased incidence of DVT and an increased risk of complications in African Americans and white people when compared to Hispanics and Asians.
+Ethnicity: There is evidence from the United States that there is an increased incidence of DVT and an increased risk of complications in African Americans and white people when compared to Hispanics and Asians.

-Associated diseases: In the hospital, the most commonly associated conditions are a malignancy, congestive heart failure, obstructive airways disease and patients undergoing surgery.
+Associated diseases: In the hospital, the most commonly associated conditions are malignancy, congestive heart failure, obstructive airway disease, and patients undergoing surgery.

-According to the Virchow's triad, the following are the main pathophysiological mechanisms involved in DVT:
+According to Virchow's triad, the following are the main pathophysiological mechanisms involved in DVT: